andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 create-react-app client
 ```

-After a few seconds, you will get a `client` folder with all you need inside it.
-In particular, the `src` subfolder contains the source code of your brand-new application.
+After a few seconds, we will get a `client` folder with all we need inside it.
+In particular, the `src` subfolder contains the source code of our brand-new application.
 Our goal is to change the code of this basic React application and replace it with our flight timetable frontend application.

-Since our application will show data in a tabular form, you will install a React component that simplifies the task of rendering data in a table: [React Table](https://react-table.js.org).
-To add this component to your application, type the following command in the terminal with the `client` folder as your current working directory:
+Since our application will show data in a tabular form, we will install a React component that simplifies the task of rendering data in a table: [React Table](https://react-table.js.org).
+To add this component to our application, we will type the following command in the terminal with the `client` folder as our current working directory:

 ```shell
 npm install react-table
 ```

-Now you are ready to change the application code.
-So, open the `App.js` file inside the `src` folder and replace its content with the following code:
+Now we are ready to change the application code.
+So, let's open the `App.js` file inside the `src` folder and let's replace its content with the following code:

 ```react
 // src/App.js